Jejis06/minesweeper/README.md

 <br>

-Minesweepe coded in C++ and made to work in a terminal out of my passion for the game.
+Minesweeper coded in C++ and made to work in a terminal out of my passion for the game.
 Works on LINUX and WINDOWS.